GhoshSrinjoy/object-detect-demo/README.md

 This project shows real-time, in-browser object detection with a simple model selector.
 Pick a model, allow camera access, and watch boxes + labels render on a canvas.
 Everything runs on the client, so sharing a link is all it takes. ⚡

 **Why it’s useful**
-- Instant demo for stakeholders or classes—no installs.
+- Instant demo for stakeholders or classes, no installs.
 - Works on laptops and phones.
 - Easy to fork, tweak, and host on any static site.